Transfer Students

 Frequently Asked Questions

-Can I set up an appointment before the fall quarter to create a personalized long term course plan?
+Can I set up an appointment to create a personalized long term course plan?

-We can help students with a personalized course plan in mid to late July after transfer courses have been entered in Tritonlink.
+We can help students with a personalized course plan after week 3, starting in Fall quarter.
 Students can submit a VAC message to set up an appointment.
+For EE majors who do not know which depth they plan to follow, we can help with course planning for the next few quarters.

 What should I do during the summer before I start taking classes in the fall?